Our commitment to equality, diversity and inclusion

 Health inequalities

 Our digital teams recognise the NHS Dorset commitment to equality, diversity and inclusion.
-As such we systematically equality impact assess our work and will be undertaking a system quality, equality equity impact assessment (SQEEIA) to as part of finalising our system Digital, Technology and Intelligency (DTI) approach and plans as a means of considering our responsibilities and bringing our system together.
+As such we systematically equality impact assess our work and will be undertaking a system quality, equality equity impact assessment (SQEEIA) to as part of finalising our system Digital, Technology and Intelligence (DTI) approach and plans as a means of considering our responsibilities and bringing our system together.

 We have the Dorset intelligence and insight Service (DiiS) powering the population health insights for Dorset in combined health and social care datasets in real time.
 The service has more than one thousand users spanning the ICS with clinicians, operational leads, and commissioning leads leveraging insights to understand the demand and impact on services to improve planning.
 Here is a case study by the health finance managers association.
 The data from DiiS informs our insights to health inequalities alongside qualitative feedback from our people and communities.